Aggebitter/arduinoLoRa_ESP/README.md

 #### setChannel();
 Sets the indicated frequency channel in the module.
 #### setFrequency();
 Sets the indicated frequency in the module.
-New funcktion  added 2017-12-30 by Agge
+New function  added 2017-12-30 by Agge
 #### setPower();
 Sets the signal power indicated in the module.
 #### setPowerNum();